yairlak/Syntax_with_Fried/Code/Main/README.md

 1.
 sync_log_and_recordings: launch to have the nev files and paradigm output logs synced.
 May required manual help.

+Check settings in params in Main/Code/functions/load_settings_params.py
+Where you define the patient number and relevant info.

 2. Analyze Microphone